Table of Contents

 Green cardamom is extensively used in Indian cuisine, it is used in curries and in desserts. cardamom is used in curries like chicken curry, kadai paneer, dal makhani, Matar paneer, and lamb curry.
 It is also used in rice preparation.

 Q - Is green cardamom hot or cold in nature?
-Can green cardamom be consumed in tea during summer season?
+Can green cardamom be consumed in tea during the summer season?

 Green cardamom is cold in nature, it is a slightly pungent taste and leaves a warm feeling in the mouth.
 Cardamom tea is good for health and aromatic in taste.
 1-2 cardamom in 3-4 cups of tea would be enough.